astrophpeter/astrophpeter.github.io/_posts/2020-05-03-writing-better-python-for-research.md

 1.0 2.0
 ```

-Also if we print out params we get a descriptive representation compared to priniting an array or list.
+Also if we print out params we get a descriptive representation compared to printing an array or list.

 ```python